rudiejd/pc2l/README.md

 Public License (GPL) as published by the Free Software Foundation, either version 3 (GPL v3), or (at your option) a later version.
-You should have received a copy of the GNU General Public License along with MUSE.
+You should have received a copy of the GNU General Public License along with PC2L.
 If not, you may download copies of GPL V3 from
 <http://www.gnu.org/licenses/>.